Artificial intelligence brings automation to industries, streamlining workflows, improving operations, and increasing revenue.

 Machine Learning Development Cycle

 A machine learning development cycle is a step-by-step procedure.
 Each step is carefully planned to optimize development.
-These steps are as follows.
+These steps are as follows:

 - Feature extraction: Data scientists also need to define, what are the important attributes of the data that will be used within the AI model and are assumed to have a significant impact on its results.

 - Model selection and customization: There are multiple ways to solve similar problems with AI, each with its pros and cons.
-Often choosing the right model is a decision about making tradeoffs between accuracy, versatility, or computing power requirements.
+Often choosing the right model is a decision about making tradeoffs between performance, versatility, or computing power requirements.

 - Model Training: Training AI models requires cutting-edge computing resources.
 While businesses can install in-house machines, one-time investments are often prohibitive of this path.
 Instead, many opt for using online services in the form of PaaS or IaaS to rent computing power.
 Either way, training models require companies to employ AI engineers and data scientists with the relevant knowledge.